Roads Less Traveled

 The sanctuary sits on 5 stunning square miles

-Rescued horse live in Horse Haven
+Rescued horses live in Horse Haven

 Angel's Rest Cemetery